roman-tremmel/rtremmel/_posts/2020-09-20-rstatix_package.md

     ## 1 cyl         32   4       8     6     4      8    4    2.96   6.19   1.79  0.316  0.644
     ## 2 disp        32  71.1   472   196.
 121. 326  205.
 140. 231.
 124. 21.9   44.7

-the same for pairwise tests like wilcoxen tests between the variable `disp` and the factor levels of the column `"cylinders"`.
+the same easy-to-use pipe behaviour for pairwise analyses like wilcoxen tests between the variable `disp` and the factor levels of the column `"cylinders"`.

     mtcars %>%
       as_tibble() %>%